Wrongful Death Lawyer in Massachusetts

 Expected Net Income

-The beneficiaries, such as the children or spouse of the decedent, who would have received the benefit of the decedent’s net income or projected earnings over his/her expected working career, may recover this aspect of damages.
-Usually, a forensic economist is retained to estimate its present-day value.
+Beneficiaries who would have received the benefit of the decedent’s net income or projected earnings over their expected working career may recover such damages.
+Wrongful death lawyers will typically retain a forensic economist is retained to estimate its present-day value.

 Loss of Consortium

-This category of damages reflects the intrafamily relationship.
-The life expectancies of the decedent and beneficiaries are considered.
 Loss of consortium refers to the loss of the decedent’s love, counsel, companionship, guidance, support, and advice.
-The closer the decedent was to his/her family, the greater the value of the loss.
+The closer the decedent was to their family, the greater the value of the loss.
+The life span of the decedent will also be considered to calculate these damages.

 Conscious Pain and Suffering

-The state’s survivor statute permits the beneficiaries to recover damages if the decedent was observed to have suffered physical pain, mental distress, impairment, embarrassment, or any other mental anguish before succumbing to injuries or a fatal condition.
+Under Massachusetts’ survivor statute, beneficiaries may recover damages if the decedent was observed to have suffered physical pain, mental distress, impairment, embarrassment, or any other mental anguish before succumbing to injuries or a fatal condition.
 If the decedent was comatose, a medical expert might be able to attest to the decedent’s mental state.